David Gest: Death

-On April 12, 2016, Gest was found dead in his room at the Four Seasons Hotel in East London's Canary Wharf district.
+On April 12, 2016, Gest was found dead in his room at the Four Seasons Hotel in East London's Canary Wharf financial estate.
 He was 62 years old.
-His death was described by police as involving no suspicious circumstances.
+Police described his death as involving no suspicious circumstances.
 It was later reported that he had died from a stroke.
-Prior to his death, Gest had been arranging a new tour entitled David Gest Is Not Dead but Alive With Soul, in reference to a misunderstanding on Celebrity Big Brother after he'd gone to bed early feeling unwell on the evening the death of David Bowie was announced.
-In spite of Gest's death, the tour went ahead.
+Before his death, Gest had been arranging a new tour entitled David Gest Is Not Dead but Alive With Soul, in reference to a misunderstanding on Celebrity Big Brother after he had gone to bed early feeling unwell on the evening the death of David Bowie was announced.
+Despite Gest's death, the tour went ahead.

-After his death, it was revealed that Gest had been addicted to gambling; friends reportedly said that he had accumulated debts of up to £500,000 in the months before his death.
+After his death, sources revealed that Gest had been addicted to gambling; friends reported that he had amassed debts of £500,000 before his death.

 Gest's funeral service was held at Golders Green Crematorium in North London on April 29, 2016.
-His ashes were scattered in York, England.
+His ashes were scattered in York.